Jacob F. Raub: Medal of Honor citation

 The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Assistant Surgeon Jacob F. Raub, United States Army, for extraordinary heroism on 5 February 1865, while serving with 210th Pennsylvania Infantry, in action at Hatcher's Run, Virginia.
 Discovering a flank movement by the enemy, Assistant Surgeon Raub appraised the commanding general at great peril, and though a noncombatant voluntarily participated with the troops in repelling this attack.

 Personal life

-Raub was born in Raubsville, Pennsylvania, on May 13, 1840.

-Jacob married Jane S. Weaver, the third of nine siblings, on September 16, 1864.
+Raub married Jane S. Weaver, the third of nine siblings, on September 16, 1864.
 The couple had three children, born in 1867, 1870, and 1874, respectively.

-Raub attained a Doctor of Medicine degree in 1864.

 Raub and his wife Jane S. (1842–1908) are buried at Arlington National Cemetery.